 The waste air from operating rooms or procedural equipment with increased dust emission shall be purified.
 Usually cyclones are used to pre-filter grit.
-Fine dust is separated by fabric filters.
+Fabric filters separate fine dust.

 Fires in closed fabric filter systems are difficult to detect and to control because of the lack of space and the partly combustible filter media.